 Once in a while, it might just be excitement or an accident, and we all do it.
 However, there is a line between acceptable interruption and downright cutting off.
 If it becomes a consistent issue, it’s something that needs to be dealt with.

 Let’s break it down a bit and try to figure how big the problem is, and how to fix it.

 What Does it Mean When Husband Interrupts Me?

-Obviously I don’t know you or your marriage so take this advice in the context of your marriage.
-They’re guidelines which can help you figure out why he’s interrupting you (and then we’ll look at how to stop it).
+Obviously, I don’t know you or your marriage so take this advice in the context of your marriage.
+They’re guidelines that can help you figure out why he’s interrupting you (and then we’ll look at how to stop it).
 If you want to get more into specific answers take a moment and take the marriage assessment quiz.